 Check also for the Best African Myths Books that cover this topic.

-Myths carry over from instances in the past, having coalesced through time into something quite different from what they used to be.
-They represent the traditions of any particular culture or religion and are fables to amuse or beware people.
+African Myths carry over from instances in the past.
+An african myth represent the traditions of the african culture, religion and are fables to amuse or beware people.

-Many African tribes hold true to the idea that Amma, a supreme god mated with the Earth to produce an egg, a cosmic one at that, from which the twin Nummo gods hatched and created the universe.
-Another belief is that Amma created the cosmic egg, which gave rise to the entire world.
+Many African tribes hold true to the idea that Amma.
+A supreme god mated with the Earth to produce an egg.
+A cosmic one at that, from which the twin Nummo gods hatched and created the universe.
+Another belief is that Amma created the cosmic egg.
+It rise to the entire world.

-Then there are those who believe that a snake is responsible for the advent of the Earth, one that forms the rainbow as it spans across the sky.
-Another myth revolves around Bumba, the supreme God, who in the grips of great pain, retched and vomited up the entire universe and the human race.
+Then there are those who believe that a snake is responsible for the advent of the Earth.
+One that forms the rainbow as it spans across the sky.
+Another myth revolves around Bumba, the supreme God.
+He in the grips of great pain, retched and vomited up the entire universe and the human race.